smapiot/piral/docs/concepts/I08-importmap.md

 1. See if `<inherited-name>/package.json` exists.
 Follow up on any `importmap` property from the file if exists.
 2. See if `<inherited-name>` exists.
 Take it if it exists. **Note**: This has to be an importmap (JSON) then.

+## Exclusions

+Exlusions work across all inherited packages - directly and indirectly.
+This way, you can also make general statements about bundling.
+For instance, you might want to put a dependency in `exclude` that you *want* to see bundled - independent if it appears (right now) in the inherited importmaps or not.